Barrington station

-As of April 25, 2022, Barrington is served by 53 trains (26 inbound, 27 outbound) on weekdays, by 33 trains (16 inbound, all 17 outbound) on Saturdays, and by 20 trains (nine inbound, all 11 outbound) on Sundays.
+As of May 30, 2023, Barrington is served by 65 trains (34 inbound, 31 outbound) on weekdays, by 33 trains (16 inbound, all 17 outbound) on Saturdays, and by 20 trains (nine inbound, all 11 outbound) on Sundays.

-On weekdays, two inbound trains originate, and two outbound trains terminate, at Barrington.
+On weekdays, four inbound trains originate, and three outbound trains terminate, at Barrington.
 On Saturdays, one inbound train originates, and two outbound trains terminate, at Barrington.

 History

 The current station moved from its previous location near the Ice House Mall in 1977, in order to reduce the amount of time traffic on Main Street would need to wait for trains to pass through.
 The old station had six staff across three shifts, whilst the new station had two staff and two shifts until 1995, when it reduced to just one staff member.